Junaid-Aftab/junaid-aftab.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
-description: This page includes a list of my preprints and publications.
+description: This page includes a list of my preprints and publications in reverse chronological order.
 nav: true
 nav_order: 1
 ---